Issues

 Vibrant Villages

 What our small businesses need most is more customers.
 We get more customers by allowing more people to live within walking distance of our village centers.
-But to do that we need to improve our village infrastructure.
+The new sewer system in the Village of Red Hook will increase housing density.
+More housing units will mean the rent increases will be slower.

 Taxes and Tax Reform